 The Night Flying Restrictions

 Under Section 78 of the Civil Aviation Act 1982, the Government sets noise controls at Heathrow, Gatwick and Stansted Airports.
 With regard to night noise, the controls include restrictions on the permitted number of flights and the noisiness of the aircraft.
 The controls are enacted in a statutory instrument known as the “Night Flight Restrictions at Heathrow, Gatwick and Stansted Airports” (‘NFRs’), and these are normally reviewed every five years.
-The current rules came into effect in October 2006 and were intended to run for six years but were extended for a further five years, until October 2017.
+The current rules came into effect in October 2006 and were intended to run for six years but have now been extended until October 2024.
+Currently responses to the Stage 2 Consultation for the regime after October 2024 are being considered by the Government for which the latest SAW response on 3 September 2021 is given above.
 A summary of the current Night Flying Restrictions can be found here.

 How limits are set